 Admission results (including offers) will be announced to all applicants personally via DreamApply.
 Admitted candidates have seven days to accept or decline the offer in the application system.
 The university may withdraw the admission offer if the admitted student fails to inform the university of his or her decision by the stipulated deadline.

 Admission offers are conditional.
-This means that the applicant needs to fulfil certain conditions in order to be admitted (for example, sending application documents by post, obtaining the required level of education).
+This means that the applicant needs to fulfil certain conditions in order to be admitted (for example, send application documents by post, obtain the required level of education).
 If the conditions are not met, the admission offer can be withdrawn.

 The university reserves the right to withdraw or amend any offer or revoke the matriculation of a student if it becomes evident that the application contains fraudulent information, the qualification does not provide access to the chosen study programme, the student is found to have omitted key information from the application or a long-term visa or a residence permit for study is not issued to the applicant.
 Should such circumstances occur, the university will not be liable for any material or immaterial loss suffered by the student as a result.